josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 Another may experience no such relationship whatsoever.

+A third may have a profound relationship with Eretz Yisrael, Am Yisrael, Jewish textual traditions, Hebrew, Jewish history, or Yisrael she-be'atzmi while maintaining a deliberately external relationship with Medinat Yisrael.

+These are different configurations.

-Neither psychological fact establishes citizenship.
+Neither psychological attachment nor psychological separation establishes citizenship.

-Neither establishes political allegiance.
+Neither automatically establishes political allegiance.

 Neither permits outsiders to assign the relationship in the opposite direction.